 If you would like to discuss the specific tools that best meet your teaching needs, contact Teaching & Learning.
 If you require assistance implementing and setting up tools or if you are having technical difficulties please contact the IT HelpDesk.

-Zoom is the video conferencing application available at Yukon University.
+Zoom is the video conferencing tool available for teaching at Yukon University.
 The software offers robust functionality to support a variety of teaching and learning activities.
 You might be interested in Zoom for a variety of reasons:

 - Bringing in a guest speaker